SuperValu (United States): Acquisitions

 In 2009, former Walmart executive Craig Herkert took over for Jeff Noddle as CEO of SuperValu.

 On January 6, 2011, SuperValu announced it would close 20 underperforming stores.
 On January 11, 2011, SuperValu reported a loss of $202 million for the quarter; revenue also fell 6% to $8.67 billion.
-Stock prices fell 12 percent to $7.52 per share.
+Company's shares prices fell 12 percent to $7.52 per share.

 In September 2011, SuperValu announced the sale of all but 27 of its fuel centers to several convenience store chains, including Tesoro, Holiday Stationstores, Couche-Tard (which operates Circle K Stores), and Stinker Stores.
 The company announced that it was seeking buyers for the remaining fuel centers as well.